Auntie Oxidant Rides to the Rescue

 - Dr. Richard Cutler, former Director of the National Institute of Aging, Washington

-Free radicals are trouble-makers – formed when oxygen molecules are ripped apart.
+Free radicals are trouble-makers, which turn up when oxygen molecules are ripped apart.

 Oxygen comes into our bodies in the air we breath.
 It arrives in pairs of oxygen atoms, with each pair bound tightly into a molecule.
-We can’t do without the oxygen twins for more than a few seconds.
-They are essential to life.
+We can’t live without the oxygen twins for more than a few seconds.

 But the twins have some powerful enemies.
 Smoking, alcohol, air pollution, infection, sunlight, radiation… all these things tear at the oxygen molecules, breaking the twins apart.